 Using about 14 inches of the ribbon, I glued it around the crayons to help hold them together if anything gets bumped...and to add a pop of white to enhance the color to the gift.

-I then took my curvy 1 7/8 inch punch to a scrap piece of yellow paper I had (I knew there was a reason I kept all that paper) and then punched out the saying using a round 1 1/2 inch punch.
+I then took my 2-Inch Scallop Circle Paper Punch to a scrap piece of yellow paper I had (I knew there was a reason I kept all that paper) and then punched out the saying using a 1 1/2 inch Circle Punch .
 I glued the two together to the front of the ribbon where the edges overlapped.

 I finished off the gift by adding a bag of candy to the center of the crayon ring.